matthewmorrone/diachron-db/README.md

 + when modifying something that already exists, merge rather than reject
 + switch to using arrow functions as much as possible (will need to use e.target)

-### Known Bugs:
-+ figure out what's going on with the tagify error (open segments modal, close, then open languages modal)
-+ I'd like to clear dropdowns on backspace instead of escape, but backspace doesn't appear to fire as a key event while a dropdown is open

 ### Inventory Calculation
 + consider having separate phone table rather than just segment table
 + calculate inventories from ancestral inventory and rules through data interface